-Field Description

-WANInterface Priority Configuration

-Network Interface Read-only field that shows the current network interface or None if the router does not have a network connection.
+Field Description WAN Interface Priorit WAN Interface Priority Configuration Network Interface Read-only field that shows the current network interface or None if the router does not have a network connection.

-Field Description WAN Interface Prior ity Priority Rank the available WAN interfaces by selecting the order of priority.
+Field Description WAN Interface Price prity Priority Rank the available WAN interfaces by selecting the order of priority.
 The highest priority interface will become the default route for IP traffic.
-The default order of priority is: • Ethernet-First • Cellular-Second If the highest-priority interface is not available, the router attempts to connect to the second-highest priority interface.
-Interface priority is evaluated as follows: • Ethernet-Does the AirLink router have an IP address from the connected router? • Cellular-Can the router access the Mobile Network Operator's network?
+The default order of priority is: Ethernet-First Wi-Fi-Second (if Wi-Fi is supported on the router) Cellular-Third If the highest-priority interface is not available, the router attempts to connect to the second-highest priority interface.
+Interface priority is evaluated as follows: Ethernet-Does the AirLink router have an IP address from the connected router?
+Wi-Fi-Can the router access the Wi-Fi access point?
+Cellular-Can the router access the Mobile Network Operator's network?
 Tip: To ensure end-to-end connectivity (router to destination), enable monitoring for the relevant interfaces.
-See Cellular > Monitor on page 98, Ethernet > Monitor on page 102.
+See Cellular > Monitor on page 108, Ethernet > Monitor on page 112, and Monitor on page 136.
 Note: Changes to the interface priority take effect without a reboot.
 Network Watchdog Network Watchdog Timer Network Watchdog Timer If there is no WAN connection for the time configured in this field, the router reboots.
 Options are: Disable-When this field and the Accelerated Interface Scan field are set to Disable, the router never reboots as a result of lack of network connectivity.
-Minutes Minutes Accelerated Interface Scan If this option is enabled, the router sends out a ping every 30 seconds while the router is waiting to reboot (according to the Network Watchdog Timer configuration).
+5 Minutes 10 Minutes 30 Minutes 45 Minutes 1 Hour Accelerated Interface Scan If this option is enabled, the router sends out a ping every 30 seconds while the router is waiting to reboot (according to the Network Watchdog Timer configuration).
 This option is only available if the network watchdog is enabled.